Back to all posts

 Once you’re comfortably settled on the massage table, your therapist will begin the session.
 Using lotion or oil, they will use their clean, bare feet to apply long, flowing, and deep strokes to your back, legs, and shoulders.
 Because the foot provides a much broader surface than a thumb or elbow, the pressure feels deep without being sharp or pokey.
 Many clients describe it as a “deep tissue massage without the discomfort.”
 The therapist uses gravity and their body weight to deliver consistent pressure that helps release tight muscles, soothe knots, and create a sense of profound relaxation.

-Common Ashiatsu Myths, Busted
+Common Ashiatsu Myths, Debunked

 Ashiatsu is an incredible therapy for back pain, but because it’s so different from traditional massage, a few misconceptions have popped up.
 Let’s clear the air and separate fact from fiction so you can feel confident about trying this amazing technique.